carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 Now, let's think about the T-cells example.
 If we focus only on one feature, for example cell size, we can use logistic regression to predict the probability that the cell would be active.

-What the "S" shaped function is represented by the logistic function of __odds__.
+The "S" shaped function is the inverse of the logistic function of __odds__.

 > ## Definition
 >